leahvelleman/fsmcontainers/README.md

 A Pythonic interface for finite state transducers.

+Requres [Pynini](http://www.openfst.org/twiki/bin/view/GRM/Pynini), which itself requires [OpenFst](http://openfst.org), [re2](http://github.com/google/re2), Python 2.7, and a C++ 11 compiler to build.

-An FstMapping is a Python mapping -- an immutable, dictionary-like object -- that has strings as its keys and values and is backed by a finite state transducer.
+An FstMapping is an immutable Python mapping that has strings as its keys and values and is backed by a finite state transducer.

 ```python